UA-112830647-1

 Day 08: Manang Acclimatization day

 Acclimatization day is necessary for our body to adapt to the environment in higher altitudes.
 A short hike to Gangapurna viewpoint and adore the Gangapurna glacial lake, Annapurna III, Tilicho, Pisang, and Chulu Peaks.
 Descend and roam around the Manang village.
-Later, visit the Himalayan Rescue Association in Braga village and get briefed about AMS, its symptoms, and preventions.
+Later, visit the Himalayan Rescue Association in Braga village and get briefed about AMS, its symptoms, and prevention.
 Stay overnight.

 Included Meals: Breakfast, Lunch, and Dinner